The signs of emotional abuse in a toxic relationship

 Additionally, emotional abusers may exert control over your personal life, finances, or decision-making, further eroding your autonomy and self-confidence.

-E. Lack of self-esteem in the victim
+E. Your Lack of self-esteem

 As a result of ongoing emotional abuse, you may experience a significant decline in your self-esteem and self-worth.
 You may begin to internalize the abuser’s negative messages, believing you are unworthy of love, respect, or happiness.